fecgov/openFEC/README.md

 * [auto] Develop is deployed to dev

 #### Creating a hotfix
-* Developer creates a hotfix branch
+* Developer creates a hotfix branch:
 ```
 git flow hotfix start my-hotfix
 ```